MarcRosellH/BranchingPolicies/README.md

 ## Concept

-Branching methods in projects help teams to work in parallel and to solve any problem or implement features in a simpler way, so that, there are policies to maintain control over all of them.
+Branching methods in projects help teams to work in parallel and to solve any problem or implement features in a simpler way, so that, there are policies **to maintain control** over all of them.
 Branching Policies are a set of rules created to help teams protect their branches of development.
 These policies enforce team's code quality and management.

 ![branches](https://github.com/MarcRosellH/BranchingPolicies/blob/master/docs/baixa.png?raw=true)

 To see the benefits of using Branching Policies, we will take a deeper look to two different ways of working with branches.
-The first one being a light branch policy and the second one with a much more strict policies, that is used by companies, the Feature Branching Development.
+The first one being a light branch policy, the **Trunk-Based Development**, and the second one with a much more strict policies, that is used by companies, the **Feature Branching Development**.

 ## Trunk-Based Development
 On one hand, the Trunk-Based Development is very similar to the one used in previous subjects, but using 2 branches.
 One branch is where the entire team **works in the development** of the features and separately has the branch for **releases**.
 Using this structure, when someone checks-in with wrong code it must be fixed in order to continue working (the entire team must wait for a fix).
 Now a days, this policy is outdated by the **Feature Branching Development**.